 - Digital rectal examination (DRE) is not required as part of the follow-up protocol and follow up can be done remotely for all clinic visits.
-However, for patients who cannot have MRI, DRE and in-person clinic visits are recommended. - Protocol repeat biopsies are mandated only at 3 years for STRATCANS 2 and 3, with the option for the patient to not proceed if other features were favourable (Table 3). - For STRATCANS 1, a biopsy is only recommended if triggered by a change in PSA or MRI.
+However, for patients who cannot have MRI, DRE and in-person clinic visits are recommended. - Protocol repeat biopsies are mandated at 3 years for STRATCANS 3, with the option for the patient to not proceed if other features were favourable (Table 3). - For STRATCANS 1 and 2, a biopsy is recommended if triggered by a change in PSA or MRI.

-Table 3: Risk-stratified follow-up schedule and intervals of outpatient appointments, prostate specific antigen (PSA) testing, magnetic resonance imaging (MRI) scans, and recommendations for biopsy.
-Note: PSA rises or MRI changes should not trigger a change in management.
-Please refer to 'Dealing with changes during active surveillance and when to stop' section for more information.
+Table 3: Recommended risk-stratified follow-up schedule and intervals of outpatient appointments, prostate specific antigen (PSA) testing, magnetic resonance imaging (MRI) scans, and recommendations for biopsy.

-STRATCANS group Inclusion criteria Follow-up schedule 1 Cambridge Prognostic Group 1 and PSAd < 0.15 3-monthly PSA.
-18-monthly outpatients telephone appointment.
-MRI Likert 1-2 = repeat at 3 years.MRI Likert 3 = repeat at 18 months.MRI Likert 4-5 = repeat at 12 months.
+STRATCANS group Inclusion criteria Follow-up schedule 1 Low Intensity Cambridge Prognostic Group 1 and PSAd <0.15 3-4 monthly PSA (patient self- monitoring recommended).
+18-24 monthly (telephone/in person) appointment.
+MRI Likert/PI-RADS 1-2 (no lesion) = repeat at 5 years.
+MRI Likert/PI-RADS 3-5 = repeat 2 yearly.
 No routine re-biopsy.
 Triggered re-biopsy if any change.
-2 Cambridge Prognostic Group 2 or PSAd ≥0.15 3-monthly PSA.
-12-monthly outpatients telephone appointment.
-MRI Likert 1-2 = repeat at 3 years.MRI Likert 3 = repeat at 18 months.MRI Likert 4-5 = repeat at 12 months.
-Re-biopsy at 3 years.
+2 Moderate Intensity Cambridge Prognostic Group 2 or PSAd ≥0.15 3-4 monthly PSA (patient self- monitoring recommended.
+12- monthly (telephone/in person) appointment.
+MRI Likert/PI-RADS 1-2 (no lesion) = repeat at 5 years.
+MRI Likert/PI-RADS 3-5 = repeat 2 yearly.
 Triggered re-biopsies if any change.
-3 Cambridge Prognostic Group 2 and PSAd ≥0.15 3-monthly PSA.
-6 monthly outpatients telephone appointment.
-MRI (any Likert) = repeat at 12 months.
+3 High Intensity Cambridge Prognostic Group 2 and PSAd ≥0.15 3-4 monthly PSA (patient self- monitoring recommended).
+12 monthly (telephone/in person) appointment.
+MRI (any Likert/PI-RADS) = repeat at 12 months.
 Re-biopsy at 3 years.
 Triggered re-biopsies if any change.